QUESTIONS ABOUT THE Ph.D. PROGRAM

 For more information, please visit our admissions page.

 Applicants below these standards will need to demonstrate substantial compensatory qualifications to be considered.
 Meeting the above criteria is not a guarantee of admission.

-International students must take the TOEFL or IELTS exam and achieve the following scores:
+International students who have not graduated from a degree program in which English is the sole language of instruction must take the TOEFL or IELTS exam and achieve the following scores:

 - Internet TOEFL exam: 105 or higher